dirkpetersen/asm/README.md

-# asm
+# ASM (Amazon Science Machine)

-ASM (Amazon Science Machine) is an AWS EC2 Linux machine with preinstalled software and good defaults for Scientists
+ASM (Amazon Science Machine) launches an AWS EC2 Linux machine with pre-compiled scientific software and good defaults for Scientists.
+You can choose from the latest Amazon Linux, Redhat Enterprise (Rocky) or Ubuntu LTS.
+Your SSH keys will be generated automatically and if your sysadmin has setup a DNS zone you will also get a DNS name.
+You will be prompted for a storage location (S3 bucket) which will be mounted at /mnt/[bucket-name] as a quasi-filesystem using rclone

 ## Errors